rdalen/Boxify/docs/architecture.md

 ## PCB Library

-The PCB Library defines the electronics.
+The PCB Library defines the PCB with electronics.

 In Boxify, this serves as the “Carrier” for the KiCad STEP Model (the “Passenger”)